wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

 *   (1) The rules of a society may allow a person to become a member without holding a share in the society.

-    (2) Such of the rules as relate to the making of advances to members need not be expressed in terms that treat a member to whom an advance is made as being, by reason of the making of the advance, the holder of a share in the society.
+    (2) Such of the rules as relate to the making of loans or other investments to members need not be expressed in terms that treat a member to whom a loan or other investment is made as being, by reason of the making of the loan or other investment, the holder of a share in the society.

     Compare: Building Societies Act 1962 s 8 (UK)

+    Section 24: amended, on 1 September 1987, by [section 38][270] of the Building Societies Amendment Act 1987 (1987 No 175).

 ##### 25 Members under age of 20